Cantex Mine Development (CVE:CD) Shares Down 40% – Should You Sell?

 Cantex Mine Development Corp.
-(CVE:CD – Get Free Report) shares fell 40% on Saturday .
-The stock traded as low as C$0.11 and last traded at C$0.11.
-803,125 shares were traded during trading, an increase of 738% from the average session volume of 95,866 shares.
+(CVE:CD – Get Free Report) shares dropped 40% on Friday .
+The company traded as low as C$0.11 and last traded at C$0.11.
+Approximately 803,125 shares traded hands during trading, an increase of 738% from the average daily volume of 95,866 shares.
 The stock had previously closed at C$0.18.

 Cantex Mine Development Company Profile